KILTprotocol/docs/docs/develop/03_workshop/03_overview.md

 This tutorial runs through the full story of a claim.

-It involves three actors, which work together to create **distributed trust**:
+It involves three actors which work together to create **distributed trust**:

--   A <span className="label-role claimer">Claimer</span> is an actor that claims to posses certain credentials, abilities, or other attributes.
+-   A <span className="label-role claimer">Claimer</span> is an actor who claims to possess certain credentials, abilities, or other attributes.
 -   An <span className="label-role attester">Attester</span> is an actor that verifies the claims of a <span className="label-role claimer">Claimer</span>.
 -   A <span className="label-role verifier">Verifier</span> is an actor that asks for proof of a claim.

-For the workshop you'll play all three roles.
+For the workshop, you play all three roles.

-In a real world use case, these actors would be different people and services, which this workshop simulates by using different folders for each service.
+In a real-world use case, these actors would be different people and services, which this workshop simulates using different folders for each service.
 Each actor typically performs different roles:

 -   Both the <span className="label-role verifier">Verifier</span> and the <span className="label-role attester">Attester</span> have to interact with the KILT blockchain.